 Flyer was designed for kids, and runs on low voltage AC current for

 reliability.
-Log into EBay and check out the prices.
-Not obsolete either,
+Log into eBay and check out the prices.
+Flyer is not obsolete either,

 Lionel now owns rights and recreates most of the accessories.
 They have